|

 - Brave Fencer Musashi had a Final Fantasy VIII demo.
 This is not dissimilar to the above Crackdown and Zone of the Enders examples, as Musashi has gained quite a reputation and cult following in the years following its release.

 - Dragon Quest VIII included a demo of Final Fantasy XII in the US (neither series would need such a thing in Japan).
-This did help the game achieve gold sales in the US, probably a best for the series so far.
+This did help the game achieve gold sales in the US, probably a best for the series at the time (at least until Nintendo localized Dragon Quest IX and gave it a successful marketing campaign)

 - Unlimited Saga takes this Up to Eleven, with more work actually being put into the Final Fantasy X demo than the game itself.
 People vaguely remember some not very good RPG that came with A PLAYABLE DEMO FOR FFX!